dstibbe/dockerlab/exercises/1-setting-up.md

 - Name: ssh
 - Protocol: TCP
 - Host IP: 127.0.0.1
-- Host Port: 2222
+- Host Port: \<exposed port>
 - Guest Ip:
-- Guest Port: 22
+- Guest Port: \<docker port>

-Now you can connect to the machine using a local ssh client (e.g. PuTTy), using
+Now you can connect to the machine at:

-    localhost:2222
+    localhost:\<exposed port>

 **Running vm in background**

 If you press left-shift while starting the vm, the vm will run headless.
-Great if you only want to interact with by using ssh.